The self-tape checklist: from sides to send

 What you need from a reader is simple: consistent energy, clear delivery, and the willingness to do multiple takes.
 They don't need to act.
 They need to give you something real to respond to.

 If you don't have a person available, use a rehearsal app. blablabla will read every other character's lines and wait during yours, which means you can run the scene at your own pace and actually react to what you hear.
 I've submitted self-tapes using app readers and booked from them.
 The reader doesn't need to be on camera.
 They just need to be reliable.
+I wrote a fuller piece on self-taping without a reader if that's your default situation, and how to self-tape with just your iPhone if you're collapsing the whole setup down to one device.

 Recording